mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/30/Day-162/">June 30, 2017</a></small></div>
 <p><strong>Scott Pruitt is launching an initiative to "critique" climate science at the EPA</strong>.
-Pruitt's stated that he believes the climate is changing and humans have some role, but is skeptical that greenhouse gases are the primary cause of climate change, despite overwhelming scientific consensus. (<a href="https://www.eenews.net/stories/1060056858">Climatewire</a> / <a href="http://thehill.com/policy/energy-environment/340223-epa-head-to-launch-initiative-to-challenge-climate-science">The Hill</a>)</p>
+Pruitt's stated that he believes the climate is changing and humans have some role, but is skeptical that greenhouse gases are the primary cause of <a href="/trump-epa/">climate change</a>, despite overwhelming scientific consensus. (<a href="https://www.eenews.net/stories/1060056858">Climatewire</a> / <a href="http://thehill.com/policy/energy-environment/340223-epa-head-to-launch-initiative-to-challenge-climate-science">The Hill</a>)</p>